Herniated Disc Treatment in Dallas, TX

 - Difficulty using the arms or hands

 Minor symptoms of herniated discs will resolve on their own over time.
-If symptoms are intense and continue for several weeks, or result from a sudden injury, it’s likely you need treatment.
-Dr. Neil Shah and Dr. Vishal Patel are highly experienced in diagnosing herniated discs and other spinal disorders as well as providing both surgical and non-surgical care.
+If symptoms are intense and continue for several weeks, or result from a sudden injury, you likely need treatment.
+Dr. Neil Shah, Dr. Vishal Patel, and Dr. Christopher Happ are highly experienced in diagnosing herniated discs and other spinal disorders as well as providing both surgical and non-surgical care.

 Dr. Shah, Dr. Patel, and Dr. Happ take a conservative approach by recommending non-surgical treatments whenever possible.
 We recommend surgery as a last resort when symptoms do not improve with conservative measures.
 Treatment options for Herniated Discs (cervical or lumbar) may include one or a combination of the following:

-To learn more about treatments for herniated discs, request a consultation at any of our convenient locations throughout the Dallas/Fort Metroplex.
+To learn more about treatments for herniated discs, request a consultation at any of our spine clinics throughout the Dallas/Fort Worth Metroplex.
+Our spine surgeons are board-certified and provide the highest level of herniated disc treatment.
 Or you can call us at (972) 987-0969 to schedule your appointment.
+We have spine clinics in Arlington, Flower Mound, Fort Worth, Granbury, Irving, Southlake, and Weatherford.